zenml-io/zenml/docs/book/developer-guide/advanced-concepts/materializer.md

 The error message basically says that ZenML does not know how to persist the object of type `MyObj` (how could it?
 We just created this!).
 Therefore, we have to create our own materializer.
-To do this you can simply extend the `BaseMaterializer` by sub-classing it, listing `MyObj` in `ASSOCIATED_TYPES`, and overwriting `handle_input()` and `handle_return()`:
+To do this, you can extend the `BaseMaterializer` by sub-classing it, listing `MyObj` in `ASSOCIATED_TYPES`, and overwriting `handle_input()` and `handle_return()`: